Skip to Main Content

 There are different referencing styles, and each has its own guide.
 Always check your Subject Outline for the style you need to use.

-This tutorial explains how a reference is made up of different parts depending on the type of resource it is.
+This tutorial explains how a reference in UOW Harvard style is made up of different parts depending on the type of resource it is.

 Important information for Turnitin users